 So having a bassinet is probably an advantage and you will have to decide which style right is for you: a traditional bassinet, a suspended bassinet that moves with with baby or the co-sleeping bassinet?
 Whichever way you go, make sure that you get one that is easy to store between babies and that is easy to keep clean.
 Quite a few on the market now are fully collapsible and any fabrics can be machine washed.
 When you pull something out from storage to use for a newborn baby, you want to be able to get it as clean as the day you first got it.

+If you do not want to buy, consider borrowing from friends or family or hire one.
+Just make sure that the borrowed unit is perfectly safe and sound.
 Whatever you decide, remember there is no right or wrong.
 Just what feels right for you.

 To view our bassinet options click here